 In some of the game board photos, I see a small photograph of someone wearing a red shirt.
 Who is that?

 That’s my friend Bob, in a photo from the summer of 1979, shortly before he’d introduced me Statis Pro Baseball, and about seven months before he died of leukemia.
 Every now and then—especially when I play games featuring his favorite team, the Red Sox—I prop his photo up near the board so he can attend the game I’m playing.

-You’ve been replaying this season for over thirty years now…shouldn’t you get a life?
+You’ve been replaying this season for over forty years now…shouldn’t you get a life?

 Trust me, I have one.
 If I didn’t, I would’ve finished this freaking season decades ago.

 I read your article on Statis Pro.
 Pretty Cool.
 I thought I might take a chance writing.

 I am in a league that has played 2 full seasons of Statis Pro using each teams All Time Players.
 MLB TV has even featured us!

 We play one game a week with breaks in the year.
 The home team writes up a game story which is sent to all owners.
 The time commitment is an hour or 2 per week.
 We play the board version of the game.
 The owners of each team select their own rosters based on our eligibility rules.

 We have 2 available teams: the Red Sox (one of the best overall teams) and the Marlins (a team expected to contend in a division against other expansion era teams).
 Owners come from all walks of life and cities around the country and are generally members of SABR